Aetopia/MCBEResolutionChanger/README.md

    A: Create a shortcut of the application and then move the file to your account's startup folder.
 (Enter shell:startup in the file pathbar)

 ## Can I use this application in my projects?
-Yes, feel free to use and the source ahk file and integrate it into your projects as long as you credit me for the source ahk file.
+Yes, feel free to use and edit the source ahk file.
+You can also integrate it into your projects as long as you credit me for the source ahk file.